NiryoRobotics/pyniryo/docs/source/examples/examples_vision.rst

 Examples: Vision
 ========================

-This page shows how to use Ned's vision set
+This page shows how to use Ned's Vision Set

-| If you want see more about Ned's vision functions,
+| If you want to see more about Ned's Vision functions,
  you can look at :ref:`PyNiryo - Vision<Vision>`
-| If you want to see how to do image processing,
+| If you want to see how to do Image Processing,
  go check out the :doc:`Image Processing section<../vision/image_processing_overview>`

 .. note::